-When charged with fraudulent trading, it is the prosecutions duty to prove that a business acted with the intent to defraud creditors of the company or of an individual, or that the business was acting towards a fraudulent purpose.
+When charged with fraudulent trading, it is the prosecutions duty to prove that a business acted with the intent to defraud creditors.
+This could be defrauding of the company, of an individual, or that the business was acting towards a fraudulent purpose.

-Whilst the law states that only managerial staff or persons within senior controlling roles in a company may be charged with committing fraudulent trading, mid-level and junior staff can still be charged with aiding in the offence.
+The law states that only managerial staff or persons within senior controlling roles in a company may be charged with committing fraudulent trading.
+However, mid-level and junior staff can still be charged with aiding in the offence.
 This does complicate matters for junior staff that may be aware of matters but feel unable to come forward or do anything about it.

 A GOOD DEFENCE WILL ENSURE THAT THE JURY HAVE AN INSIGHT INTO THE DEFENDANTS’ MIND-SET AS TO WHY THEY ACTED THE WAY THEY DID

 Fraudulent trading generally falls into two categories, long term fraud and short-term fraud:

 Long term fraud is defined as companies which have been created for the sole purpose of defrauding creditors.
 Usually the company firstly establishes trust and credit by setting up accounts and settling them swiftly.
 However, once trust is secured they make orders in large quantities of goods from suppliers and then disappear.

 It can sometimes be the case that legitimate companies have run into financial difficulties and are unable to settle their accounts.
 As such, a complaint has been raised to the Police resulting in an investigation.

 Short term fraud, whilst being a less lucrative form of fraud, is the most common.
 This is where a perpetrator will order goods from a supplier (usually in as large quantities as possible) and never settle the account, disappearing with the goods.